 Exercising your mind vigorously also pays great dividends.
 A good workout for your brain can be learning a new skill, developing a foreign language or practicing a musical instrument.
 The activity needs to be something stretching, more than playing crossword puzzles.
 Pursuing intellectual activities can push back Alzheimer’s Disease by years even among people who have a genetic risk for the disease.
 After studying nearly 2,000 older people for a decade, Mayo Clinic forecast a 43% reduced risk of Alzheimer’s by 2050 among those who keep their minds active.

-This topic is covered in more detail in chapter 6 of the new book THRIVE in RETIREMENT coming in February 2019.
+This topic is covered in more detail in chapter 6 of the new book THRIVE in RETIREMENT.